ArkEcosystemArchive/docs-legacy/docs/api/public/README.md

 # Ark Public API

-This is the reference guide for the Ark API.
+This is the reference guide for the Public API.
+This API exposes all resources and data provided by an Ark Core node; and is the preferred way of interacting with the Ark network.
+Note that each node has its own internal blockchain and state, meaning it may have forked or be out of sync, causing queries to fail.
+Monitor your node by comparing it to different public nodes, such as the official [explorer](https://explorer.ark.io:8443/api) to ensure you are in sync.

-The deprecated [V1 documentation](/archive/api/public-v1/) has been moved to the [Archive](/archive/).
+The deprecated [v1 documentation](/archive/api/public-v1/) has been moved to the [Archive](/archive/).